-6. Can people in SOTOGAB participate in other ensembles/music groups, too?
+6. Can people in SOTOGAB participate in other ensembles/music groups?

 Yes!
-In fact, our members have been a part of the following music groups on campus:
+Our members are a part of the following music groups on campus:

-7. When and where does SOTOGAB practice, perform, and play gigs?
+7. When and where does SOTOGAB practice, perform, and play?

-Times and locations for gigs, performances, and practices are announced weekly by SOTOGAB’s
+Times and locations for performances and practices are announced weekly by SOTOGAB’s professional staff.

 8. When and where is transportation to band events available?